Here are some of our current favorite books about hearing loss.

-“Bessie Needs Hearing Aids,” is a story that a teenager wrote about her own experiences as a child with hearing loss.
+“Bessie Needs Hearing Aids,” is a story that a teenager wrote about her experiences with hearing loss.
 She wanted to help other deaf children by sharing her experiences with them.
-This book goes through the process of getting hearing aids as a child and encourages children to be proud and excited about their hearing technology.
+This book goes through the process of getting hearing aids as a child.
+It also encourages children to be proud and excited about their hearing technology.

 My lovely little niece actually introduced me to this book after picking it out at her school library!
 “I Can’t Hear Like You” is all about a boy named Tom who wears hearing aids.
 He introduces us to his life and school and how being deaf impacts his play.
 It also includes signed text in the British Sign Language alphabet.